 Applicants whose native language is English or graduated from a school where the main language of instruction was English may be considered for undergraduate admission.
-In addition applicants who can provide official transcripts indicating a completion of at least 30 semester hours of credits with an average grade of "C" (2.0) or higher at an accredited college or university where the language of instruction was English ("B" or higher for Master's, First Professional Degree, or Professional Doctoral Degree) may also be considered for undergraduate admission.
+In addition applicants who can provide official transcripts indicating a completion of at least 30 semester hours of credits with an average grade of "C" (2.0) or higher at an accredited college or university where the language of instruction was English may also be considered for undergraduate admission.